fwu03/Smartphone_Survey/Proposal.md

 - iOS
 - Other

-> This question identify the independent variable in our analysis: Smartphone operating system
+> This question identifies the independent variable in our analysis: Smartphone operating system

 Q2: What is your level of satisfaction using your current phone?
 1 - 2 - 3 - 4 - 5